magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37913-downloadable-product-links-disappear-after-updating-extension-attributes-via-api.md

 Product is updated, all download links are not removed.

 <ins>Actual results</ins>:
-Product updated, but all downloadable links were removed.
+Product updated, but all download links were removed.

 ## Apply the patch